roboll/helmfile/README.md

 ## Experimental features
 Some experimental features may be available for testing in perspective of being (or not) included in a future release.
-Those features are set using the environment variable `EXPERIMENTAL`.
+Those features are set using the environment variable `HELMFILE_EXPERIMENTAL`.
 Here is the current experimental feature :
 * `explicit-selector-inheritance` : remove today implicit cli selectors inheritance for composed helmfiles, see [composition selector](#selectors)

-If you want to enable all experimental features set the env var to `EXPERIMENTAL=true`
+If you want to enable all experimental features set the env var to `HELMFILE_EXPERIMENTAL=true`

 ## Examples